TesterTesterov/mscScriptTool/README.md

 # mscScriptTool
 ## On English
  Dual languaged (rus+eng) tool for disassembling and assembling scripts .msc sfrom the visual novel's engine Stuff Script Engine (also known as Propeller Engine).
 With it thou can fully edit code, not just strings, as with some earlier tools.
 Thou can add line or even message breaks without restrictions!
+It even recounts all message numbers authomatically!

  It has some useful features.
  Firstly, during assembling all message numbers recounts.